aikeru/SampleProject/README.md

 ## Development

 For TDD workflow, start `gulp watch-test` from the root of the project.
 Gulp will watch the `.jsx` files and rerun the tests when changes occur.
 Tests are transpiled on-the-fly, and must have a `require()` call in `./tests/bootstrap.tests.jsx`.

+## UML Diagrams

+There are three UML diagrams included with this project.

+* Evaluator Generator Sequence (Sequence Diagram)
+* Evaluator Service (Activity Diagram)
+* Generator Service (Activity Diagram)

+These all reside under the `UML` folder in this repository and were created using the free online draw.io tool.